 Everything that can be seen, known, heard felt, etc., must be manifested by itself and not by another.
-It is not possible for anything, but light to manifest light nor for anything, but darkness to make darkness to be known. , this is more possible than for anything, but divine inspiration must make divine inspiration to be known.
+It is not possible for anything but light to manifest light nor for anything but darkness to make darkness known.
+This is more possible than for anything, but divine inspiration must make divine inspiration to be known.
 Hence, there is a degree of delusion still higher to be noted in such writers as Mr. Green, for his collection of ingenious, eminent, rational authors of whom he asks counsel concerning the necessity or certainty of the immediate inspiration of the Spirit, are such as deny it and write against it.

 Therefore, the proceeding is just as wise as if a man was to consult some ingenious and eminent atheists about the truth and certainty of God's immediate continual providence, or to ask a few selected Deists how or what he was to believe of the nature and power of gospel faith.
 Now, there are the Holy Spirit's own operations and there are reports about them.
 The only true reports are those that are made by inspired persons and if there were no such persons, there could be no true reports of the matter.
 Therefore, to consult uninspired persons and such as deny and reproach the pretense to inspiration to be rightly instructed about the truth of immediate continual divine inspiration, is a degree of blindness greater than can be charged upon the old Jewish scribes and Pharisees.

-We Must be Born of and Live by the Spirit of God
+Chapter 9: We Must be Born of and Live by the Spirit of God

 The reports that are to be acknowledged as true concerning the Holy Spirit and His operations are those that are recorded in scripture.

-The scriptures are an infallible history or relation of that which the Holy Spirit is and does and works in true believers.
+The scriptures are an infallible history or relation of what the Holy Spirit is and does and works in true believers.
 They are also an infallible direction as to how we are to seek, wait and trust in His good power over us.
-But then the scriptures themselves, though thus true and infallible in these reports and instructions about the Holy Spirit, they can go no further than to be a true history.
-They cannot give to the reader of them the possession, the sensibility and enjoyment of that which they relate.
-This is plain not only from the nature of a written history or instruction, but from the express words of our Lord saying "Except a man be born again of the Spirit he cannot see or enter into the kingdom of God."
-Therefore, the new birth from above or of the Spirit is that alone which gives true knowledge and perception of that which is the kingdom of God.
-History may relate truths enough about it, but the kingdom of God being nothing else but the power and presence of God dwelling and ruling in our souls, can only manifest itself and can manifest itself in man in nothing but to the new birth.
+But then the scriptures themselves, though thus true and infallible in these reports and instructions about the Holy Spirit, can go no further than to be a true history.
+They cannot give to the reader the possession, the sensibility and enjoyment of what they relate.
+This is plain not only from the nature of a written history or instruction, but from the express words of our Lord saying, "Except a man be born again of the Spirit he cannot see or enter into the kingdom of God."
+Therefore, the new birth from above or of the Spirit is alone what gives true knowledge and perception of the kingdom of God.
+History may relate truths enough about it, but the kingdom of God, being nothing else but the power and presence of God dwelling and ruling in our souls, can only manifest itself in man in nothing but to the new birth.
 Everything else in man is deaf, dumb and blind to the kingdom of God.
-But when that which died in Adam is made alive again by the quickening Spirit from above, this being the birth which came at first from God and a partaker of the divine nature, this knows and enjoys the kingdom of God.
+But when what died in Adam is made alive again by the quickening Spirit from above, this is the birth that came at first from God and made man a partaker of the divine nature, knowing and enjoying the kingdom of God.